mds-agenturgruppe/php-code-checker/README.md

 ## `mds-code-check` arguments

-In development or analysis process it is sometimes useful to only execute some tests.
+In the development or analysis process, it is sometimes useful to only execute some tests.
 This can be achieved by passing check names as arguments to `mds-code-check`.

 Only execute phpstan: